lizmat/raku-all-modules/0racle/p6-wig/README.md

 The term `grep` is kind of a misnomer, and unfamiliar to a lot of people.
 Using `where` allows you to filter items in a way that reads much more like English, particularly when used in the method form.

-This idea was originally a [language proposal](https://gist.github.com/0racle/ea0523759e2da15758d4) and my hope is that it makes it's way into the language proper.
+This idea was originally a [language proposal](https://gist.github.com/0racle/ea0523759e2da15758d4) and my hope is that it makes its way into the language proper.

 ## Celebrity Endorsements